Mimiachi-Techbabe/Embedded-Systems-Arduino-Programming-/README.txt

 3.MIC_LCD
-In this project, We are goint to show how to print text on the liquid crystal display which is the largest screen on the Arduino board.
+In this project, We are going to show how to print text on the liquid crystal display which is the largest screen on the Arduino board.
 It contains 2 rows and 16 columns, holding text with a maximum of 16 characters for each column.
 It was incorporated with the MIC.
 Once the MIC picks a sound of <250, the LCD must turn on.
 The practical uses of the LCD is in calculators, monitors,digital cameras microwaves and other electronic devices.